satellite-image-deep-learning/techniques/README.md

 * [ohsome2label](https://github.com/GIScience/ohsome2label) -> Historical OpenStreetMap (OSM) Objects to Machine Learning Training Samples
 * [Label Maker](https://github.com/developmentseed/label-maker) -> downloads OpenStreetMap QA Tile information and satellite imagery tiles and saves them as an `.npz` file for use in machine learning training.
 This should be used instead of the deprecated [skynet-data](https://github.com/developmentseed/skynet-data)
 * [sentinel2tools](https://github.com/QuantuMobileSoftware/sentinel2tools) -> downloading, basic processing sentinel2 satellite images
+* [Aerial-Satellite-Imagery-Retrieval](https://github.com/chiragkhandhar/Aerial-Satellite-Imagery-Retrieval) -> A program using Bing maps tile system to automatically download Aerial / Satellite Imagery given a lat/lon bounding box and level of detail
+* [google-maps-at-88-mph](https://github.com/doersino/google-maps-at-88-mph) -> Google Maps keeps old satellite imagery around for a while – this tool collects what's available for a user-specified region in the form of a GIF

 ## Image augmentation packages
 Image augmentation is a technique used to expand a training dataset in order to improve ability of the model to generalise